 What Is the Risk of NDMA in Zantac?

 People taking Zantac might have unknowingly been ingesting incredibly high levels of NDMA contamination into their system daily.
-Even the lower levels of NDMA found in the FDA testing are alarming high, and much more than the accepted safe daily limits for NDMA.
+Even the lower levels of NDMA found in the FDA testing are alarmingly high, and much more than the accepted safe daily limits for NDMA.
 Given the known potential of NDMA to cause cancer in lab animals, Zantac users may be at a significantly increased risk of various types of cancers.

 These include breast, kidney, colorectal, prostate, and intestinal cancer.
 Why are these types of cancer not in the MDL?
 Because most Zantac lawyers do not believe that a Zantac lawsuit claiming one of these cancers will make it to trial.
 Because the science is not strong enough yet to support those claims.